 Daphne Pacia-McCann, English 10 Teacher

-Daphne Pacia-McCann was born and raised in South San Francisco, where she taught English at South San Francisco for 5 years.
+Daphne Pacia-McCann was born and raised in South San Francisco, where she taught English in South San Francisco for 5 years.
 She received both her B.A. in English and her Teaching Credential from UC Irvine in 2014 and 2015.

-Daphne has worked with all age-groups, but has found that she enjoys working with high school students the most.
+Daphne has worked with all age-groups but has found that she enjoys working with high school students the most.
 To Daphne, building relationships with students is one of the most important components of a positive learning community, which she believes encourages students to step outside of their comfort zone and grow.
-Daphne is passionate about her subject, and compares the love for literature with constant discoveries.
+Daphne is passionate about her subject and compares the love for literature with constant discoveries.
 Watching students foster their own mastery and use these skills in other arenas is truly inspiring to her and fuels her forward.

 Outside of the classroom, Daphne enjoys spending time with her husband and toddler.
 She has a renewed appreciation for her Filipino heritage and makes it a point to share the culture with her child.
 Additionally, Daphne has always been in love with traveling and can’t wait to explore other countries when her child is older.
 Until then, she feels even the simplest experiences that she once took for granted are new again due to her child’s awe.

-Ryan Stagg, Science Teacher
+Ryan Stagg, Math & Science Teacher

-Ryan Stagg was born and raised in the Bay Area with dreams of becoming integrated in the scientific and technological innovation occurring around him.
+Ryan Stagg was born and raised in the Bay Area with dreams of becoming integrated into the scientific and technological innovation occurring around him.
 He obtained his Bachelor of Physics and Master of Education degrees from UC Santa Cruz after discovering teaching as an opportunity to blend his analytical and interpersonal strengths.
 When he is not lesson-planning, Ryan enjoys exploring other fields of science, playing strategy games, and building and designing things with fellow tinkerers.

 After teaching science at Half Moon Bay High School for six years, Ryan comes to the founding team of TIDE to promote inquiry and patterns-based science instruction.
 He hopes to continue promoting scientific literacy for all as a way of understanding our context in the universe and ensuring we have scientifically informed citizens in an increasingly technological world.